1602/compound/README.md

 Configuring
 ===========

-Railway has some configuration options allows to customize app behavior
+Compound has some configuration options allows to customize app behavior

 eval cache
 ----------